andrewyy677/metaExpertPro/README.md

 # metaExpertPro

 ## Description
-metaExpertPro is a comutational software for effective analysis of DDA-MS and DIA-MS hybrid based metaproteomic data analysis.
+metaExpertPro is a computational software for the analysis of DDA-MS and DIA-MS hybrid based metaproteomic data.
 It provides a complete pipeline for peptide and protein measurement, functional and taxonomic annotation, and generation of quantitative matrices for both microbiota and hosts.
-It is compatible with DDA-MS and DIA-MS data from both Thermo Fisher Orbitrap ( .raw / .mzML format) or Bruker (.d format) mass spectrometers.
+It is compatible with DDA-MS and DIA-MS data from Thermo Fisher Orbitrap ( .raw / .mzML format) or Bruker (.d format) mass spectrometers.

 ## Installation
-The metaExpertPro software is supported by Docker, which is enable running under both Window and Linux operating system.
+The metaExpertPro software is supported by Docker, which enables running under both Windows and Linux operating systems.
-It is recommened having at least 128 GB RAM and 50 GB storage space for one DDA-MS raw data (.d or .mzML) based metaExpertPro analysis.
+It is recommended to have at least 128 GB RAM and 50 GB storage space for one DDA-MS raw data (.d or .mzML) based metaExpertPro analysis.
-First, download metaExpertPro container from Docker Hub.
+First, download the metaExpertPro container from Docker Hub.

 ```
 $ docker pull guomics2017/metaexpertpro:v1
 ```

-## Part 1: run metaExpertPro for DDA-MS based spectral library generation and DIA-MS based peptide and protein quantification.
+## Part 1: run metaExpertPro for DDA-MS-based spectral library generation and DIA-MS-based peptide and protein quantification.

 ### Folders and files
 The following folders are required: